 Do You Really Need a Disinfecting Wipe?

-According to the Centers for Disease Control and Prevention (CDC), cleaning and disinfecting surfaces regularly during a virus outbreak is essential to prevent the spread of the illness.
+According to the Centers for Disease Control and Prevention (CDC), cleaning and disinfecting surfaces regularly is essential to prevent the spread of illness.
 While a disinfecting wipe is convenient, it may not be the best or most economical choice for every area of the home.

 For larger areas in your home, disinfecting can also be done with diluted chlorine bleach solutions, 70 percent alcohol solutions, and other EPA-registered household disinfectants like pine oil and phenolic solutions.
 Follow product directions carefully and clean surfaces at least twice daily.
 If someone in your home is ill, surfaces should be cleaned immediately after being touched by the infected person.